Lost a Debit Card or Credit Card? Find Out What to Do Quickly

-In a worst-case scenario, a thief can use the card to drain your bank account, but that doesn’t stop your regular bills from coming in.
-If your account goes empty, checks will bounce, and you may fail to make automatic payments.
-You’ll have to pay penalties, and your bank will add to the pain with overdraft charges.
-What’s more, scammers may find a way to spend more than you even have in your account.
+In a worst-case scenario, a thief can use the card to drain your bank account, but that doesn’t stop your bills from coming in.
+If your account goes empty, checks will bounce, and you may be unable to fund automatic payments and other purchases.
+As a result, you’ll have to pay penalties, and your bank will add insult to injury with overdraft charges.

 Contact Your Bank

-Contact your bank immediately once you know that the card is missing (if it’s been stolen, or if you’re unable to find a misplaced card quickly).
+Contact your bank immediately when you know your card is missing (whether it’s been stolen or you’re unable to find a misplaced card quickly).
 Ideally, you have online access to your account or a bank statement handy with your card issuer’s phone number.
-Logging in to your account online or using your bank’s app is especially helpful, as it allows you to see if anybody used the card since you lost it, and you might even be able to disable the card immediately.
+Logging in to your account online or using your bank’s app is especially helpful, as it allows you to see if anybody used the card since you lost it.
+Also, some banks allow you to disable your card immediately via their app.

-If you must, you can do a web search for your card issuer’s website, but beware of impostor websites that may have been set up with the goal of catching worried consumers (who are in a hurry to hand over personal information like a Social Security Number because they don’t have a card number handy).
-Be sure to click around a little bit to make sure you’re at a legitimate website free of major technical, spelling, or grammatical errors.
-Heed any security warnings from your web browser.
+If you don’t have contact information, use a web search for your card issuer’s website.
+But beware of impostor websites designed to catch worried consumers (who are in a hurry to hand over personal information like a Social Security Number because they don’t have a card number handy).
+Be sure to click around to verify that you’re at a legitimate website free of technical, spelling, or grammatical errors.
+Pay attention to any security warnings from your web browser.

-In some cases, you might not be able to reach your bank directly (bank holidays, weekends, and financial institutions with limited hours, for example).
-But card issuers may contract with service providers who can freeze your card, and you have to follow up with your bank during business hours.
+In some cases, you might not be able to reach your bank easily through normal channels (due to bank holidays, weekends, and financial institutions with limited hours, for example).
+But card issuers typically have 24/7 fraud departments or contracts with service providers who can freeze your card.

 What to Say